Skip site navigation (1)Skip section navigation (2)

 xor and the unary not, with the conventional rules for precedence and

-You can also group things with ( and ), so you can do things like:
+You can also group things with ( and ), so you can write:

 (subject:beethoven or subject:bach) and not body:elvis